-This project consists of potentially providing a context-sensitive multimodal connection between Crystal City and Ronald Reagan Washington National Airport (DCA) designed to meet the needs of a broad range of pedestrians, bicyclists, and micromobility users of all ages and abilities.
+This project explores the possibility of providing a context-sensitive multimodal connection between Crystal City and Ronald Reagan Washington National Airport (DCA), designed to meet the needs of people walking, biking, and using micromobility devices.

 The potential connection will link Crystal City to National Airport.
 The specific location of the project is to be determined.